Disappearance of Pascal Zimmer: Aftermath

 The Pascal Trial was compared in infamy and complexity to two earlier major child sexual abuse trials, the Montessori Trial (1992–1995) and the Worms Trials (1994–1997).
 In both cases, it was found that the children gave testimonies consisting of false memories and confabulation due to psychologists heavily using suggestion and based their judgements on obsolete or unrecognised techniques.
-In the latter case, where 26 people were falsely accused of producing child pornography, a larger scandal erupted when it was revealed that some of the children ended up being actually molested at the Evangelical Spatzennest home, where they were kept by court order after separation from their parents.
-While these cases also lacked physical evidence, the Pascal Trial differed through the admissions of some of the defendants.
+In the latter case, where 26 people were falsely accused of producing child pornography, a larger scandal erupted when it was revealed that some of the children ended up being actually molested at the Evangelical Spatzennest home, where they were kept by court order after separation from their parents, which was maintained after their exoneration citing parental alienation.
+While these two cases also lacked physical evidence, the Pascal Trial differed through the admissions of some of the defendants.
 Even then, considering the outcomes of the Montessori and Worms trials, most of the press had predicted acquittals since the beginning of court proceedings.

-In 2008, it was revealed that police had received information about potential child sexual abuse at Tosa-Klause earlier than initial stated, in February 2001, during an investigation into drug trading at the bar.
+In 2008, it was revealed that police had received information about potential child sexual abuse at Tosa-Klause earlier than initially stated, in February 2001, during an investigation into drug trading at the bar.
 The report compiled by an informant had been left unprocessed by the officer in charge and was later destroyed.
 An investigation was handled internally without public knowledge in 2003 and ceased without punitive measures.

 Between 2006 and 2016, acquitted defendant Martin R. committed a number of other serious crimes.
 In 2007, he was tried, but acquitted of trespassing, theft, and assault.
 On 29 May 2009, Martin R. fatally stabbed a neighbour, who had tried to quell a drunken argument over an alleged theft between R. and another resident.
 He was sentenced to seven years imprisonment on a manslaughter conviction in July 2009.
-In 2016, a year after his release, Martin R. was tried for aggravated sexual assault, physical assault,and theft for groping, beating and robbing an 88-year-old neighbour.
+In 2016, a year after his release, Martin R. was tried for aggravated sexual assault, physical assault, and theft for groping, beating and robbing an 88-year-old neighbour.
 He was convicted only of assault and received two years and nine months imprisonment.
 Additionally, another former defendant, French national Dieter S., was under investigation for child molestation when he died of natural causes in 2010.